-Co-editor (with Dena Goodman, Sara Maza, Cathy McClive, Paris Spies-Gans), H-FRANCE SALON: The Tallahassee Report: Rethinking Graduate Education in Old Regime, Enlightenment, and Revolutionary French History (in progress, 2018).
+Co-editor (with Dena Goodman, Sara Maza, Cathy McClive, Paris Spies-Gans), H-FRANCE SALON: The Tallahassee Report: Rethinking Graduate Education in Old Regime, Enlightenment, and Revolutionary French History (2018).

 Review of David Bien, Interpreting the Old Regime (Oxford: Oxford University Studies in the Enlightenment, 2014), French Studies, Volume 70, Issue 1 (2016), 104-105.

 Review of Stéphane Genêt, Les espions des lumières: Actions secrètes et espionage militaire sous Louis XV (Paris: Nouveau Monde éditions et Ministère de la Défense, 2013), H-FRANCE, Vol. 14 (January 2014), No. 7.

 Tyree-Lamb Fellowship, The Society of the Cincinnati, Washington, DC, 2015.

 West Point Military Academy, West Point, New York.
 Summer Seminar Fellowship in Military History, 2007.